-The two-year project is funded by the Darwin Initiative through UK Government funding (Darwin Plus, the Overseas Territories Environment and Climate Fund) and is implemented with BirdLife Cyprus as a lead partner and in collaboration with the Akrotiri Environmental Education Centre and the RSPB (BirdLife in the UK).
+To engage the local community and to spread the message of nature conservation to a wider audience, the project created facilities for visitors, such as observation tower and a birdwatching hide, a walkway for visitors and information signs on site and leaflets.
+Opportunities for traditional handicraft production were enhanced and promoted in order to support the local community.
+The two-year project funded by the Darwin Initiative through UK Government funding (Darwin Plus, the Overseas Territories Environment and Climate Fund) was implemented with BirdLife Cyprus as a lead partner and in collaboration with the Akrotiri Environmental Education Centre and the RSPB (BirdLife in the UK).